Please use the menu below to navigate the article sections:

 AWS Developer Associate Exam Training

 The AWS Developer Associate Exam can be a difficult exam if you’re not fully prepared.
 Not only do you require the developer skills mentioned above, but also a foundational understanding of core AWS services.
 To make sure you have everything you need, enroll in our Ultimate Training Package for the AWS Developer Associate.
-This training package includes over 25 hours of video-based training, 390 practice questions, and a comprehensive cheat sheet PDF for offline study.
+This training package includes our popular video-based training, 390 practice questions, and a comprehensive cheat sheet (PDF) for offline study.